 Loon Mountain Resort

 New Hampshire's third largest ski resort, Attitash and sister ski resort 20 minutes away Wildcat make for a great weekend of family skiing in the Mt Washington Valley.
 Attitash has two big interconnected mountains for skiing and riding, with everything from long winding trails like Tightrope to exciting glades, and a monster pipe.
 The whole family will enjoy Attitash for its diversity and its proximity to North Conway's shops, dining and amusements.
 At nearby Wildcat, on the same lift ticket, the views of Mt Washington are spectacular.
 Attitash has a full service ski resort has a huge Learning Center, plus an on mountain Attitash Grand Summit Resort Hotel with an outdoor heated pool.
-Or stay in the quaint town of Jackson, or one of many inns, motels or resorts in North Conway.
+Or stay in the quaint town of Jackson at The Wentworth, or one of many inns, motels or resorts in North Conway.

 Mont Tremblant Quebec - Over the Border

 While not in New England, Tremblant is worth the drive for New Englanders.
 Tremblant is like Disney on snow with animated architecture, a European ski village, and a very cheery ski school staff.
 Its like visiting the Alps without the airfare.
 The 654-acre ski area offers three sides of skiing and riding, speedy lifts, and scenery of Lac Tremblant.
 Families will love the lively pedestrian village, the multitude of restaurants and shops, and La Source - the indoor water park for a family après ski swim.
 Adults will find the best après ski this side of the pond.
 Tremblant gets busy on weekends and holidays due to it proximity to Montreal, but that's just more joie de vivre!